Hamid Rahmanian: Career

-In 2003, Rahmanian co-founded and was President (2004–2007) ArteEast, a leading New York-based nonprofit organization dedicated to engaging a growing global audience with the contemporary arts of the Middle East and North Africa.
-In 2009, he wrote and illustrated a graphic autobiography entitled To Myself With Love of which the illustrations were an exhibition called MULTIVERSE at the Halsey Institute of Contemporary Art in 2011.
 In 2013, Rahmanian illustrated and commissioned a new translation, translated by Dr. Ahmad Sadri, and adaptation of the tenth-century Persian epic poem Shahnameh by Ferdowsi, entitled Shahnameh: The Epic Of The Persian Kings.
 This best-selling, 600 page art book, which according to the Wall Street Journal, is a "Masterpiece," published by The Quantuck Lane Press and distributed by W. W. Norton & Company.
-The limited edition version of the book was exhibited at the Library of Congress in 2014 as part of their "1000 years of the Persian Book" exhibition.
+The limited-edition version of the book was exhibited at the Library of Congress in 2014 as part of their "1000 years of the Persian Book" exhibition.

-Rahmanian has been awarded a 2014 John Simon Guggenheim Fellow Award.
+Rahmanian has developed multimedia performances based on the Shahnameh using shadow puppetry, animation, and digital projection.

 Rahmanian began experimenting with shadow theater techniques in 2014.
 He created a 20-minute shadow play with overhead projectors titled Zahhak: The Legend of the Serpent King, based on a fable from the Shahnameh.
 It premiered at the Asia Society in New York City and later on the Brooklyn Academy of Music and the Freer Gallery of Art and the Arthur M. Sackler Gallery of the Smithsonian Institution.

 In 2016, Rahmanian created, designed, and directed the stage production of Feathers of Fire, an adaption of the Persian love story of Zaul and Rudabeh from the Shahnameh.
 This "jaw-dropping" live animation-like shadow play incorporated shadow casters, puppets, digitally projected animation and music to create a "feast for the senses" according to Puppetry International Magazine.
 Le Figaro called it "astonishing and magical" and NYC Theater Review exclaimed that it was a "masterpiece".
 The play premiered at the Brooklyn Academy of Music.
 It played at the Metropolitan Museum of Art and toured around the world between 2016 and 2018.
-That same year, he was commissioned by the Onassis Foundation to write and direct a shadow play based on the Greek tragedy of Antigone, called Mina's Dream.
+The work was performed 112 times to over 100,000 audiences worldwide.